Make apple butter quick and easy in the Instant Pot with this recipe! All the flavors of fall in a delicious, spreadable treat.

 Which apples make the best apple butter?

-You can use any kind of apple you want to make this Instant Pot apple butter.
+You can use any kind of apples you’d like.
 I used the McIntosh variety because I had several pounds leftover from making my Red Wine Brined Turkey.

-In the past, I have used Honeycrisp, Braeburn, and Fiji to make apple butter with great success.
+In the past, I have used Honeycrisp, Braeburn, and Fiji with great success.

 Can it be made without sugar?

-Yes, you can make apple butter without any added sugar.
+Yes, you can make it without any added sugar.
 Leave out the brown sugar this recipe calls for and substitute water for the apple cider.
 Depending on what kind of apple you use, you may find the apple butter to be a little tart without the added sugar.

 This post contains affiliate links (when you buy we make a little money at no cost to you).
 See our disclosure for more information.